Rollins Dam: History

 The earliest exploration of this area was done by the Spaniards in 1822, they named the river "Rio de Oso" meaning Bear River.
 Reports from 1866 show that there was a fish hatchery where the Greenhorn end of Rollins Lake is today.
 This hatchery was built by John Thorp and James Smith and was operated by the state.
 Evidence of old roads and mine tunneling can be seen when the water in Rollins Lake drops 80 feet in the summer months.
 More mine tunnels can be seen exposed along the Greenhorn area, through the trees and banks.
 Another mine tunnel site lies under the lake called the Numitor, established by Warren Pierce in 1884.

-Rollins Dam was named after Dr. Jarret Laben Rollins, he was a physician and a prohibition leader.
+Rollins Dam was named after Dr. Jarret Laben Rollins, a physician and a prohibition leader.
 He saw the struggle that farmers were having with their crops and cattle because dry farming at the time was ineffective and unpredictable to the people.
 Nevada and Placer county came together and in 1921 the Nevada Irrigation District was created.
 With the establishment of NID existing reservoirs, dams and canals from the Gold Rush era became a part of the district.
 Dr. Rollins helped establish the Bear River Water and Power Company and after this the NID and the Bear River Water and Power Company would join and acquire many private systems.
 In 1962, the $65 million bond measure for the construction of the Yuba- Bear project was approved.
 Dr. Rollins would not see the end of the project as he died from a heart attack in 1933 and in 1966 a ceremony was held to dedicate the Rollins reservoir in his honor.
 Colfax records from the ceremony states:"A giant stride has been taken in providing facilities through which innumerable opportunities for economic development, recreation and a richer life will open to the people of the region, and during which the people of the district have assured themselves a great additional reserve of precious water".